arqcenick/MechanicalTemel/docs/index.md

 ### Source Material
 ---
+### Posted on: 08.12.2017
+[This](http://ruder.io/#open) is an informative and easy to read blog from Sebastian Ruder for beginner and intermediate level NLP researchers and those who are interested in NLP.
+The post are informative, simple to comrehend and they provide a nice overwiev for many various research areas in NLP.

 ### Posted on: 07.12.2017
 [Levy, O., Goldberg, Y. (2014).
 Linguistic Regularities in Sparse and Explicit Word Representations.
 CoNLL 2014](https://levyomer.files.wordpress.com/2014/04/linguistic-regularities-in-sparse-and-explicit-word-representations-conll-2014.pdf)